Hemisphere-Project/Pi-tools/README.md

 ## Bootstrap
 Bootstrap a fresh image for RaspberryPi with tools

-### Create Arch image
+### Create Manjaro image
-- Create image using instructions here: https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4
+- Create image using ManjaroARM for Pi4 (Pi3 compatible) with Etcher
-- IMPORTANT: add a 3rd partition (ext4) using fdisk or gparted
+- IMPORTANT: Once image burned on microSD, add a 3rd partition (ext4) using fdisk or gparted on the microSD

 ### Create Raspbian image
 - download official RaspiOS minimal (no desktop) and burn it using etcher